wecarsoniv/augmented-pca/README.md

 In supervised APCA (sAPCA), the augmenting objective is to make the factors *predictive* of a label, condition, or outcome.

-### Approximate Inference Strategies

-In this section, we give a brief overview of the different approximate inference strategies offered for APCA.
-Inference strategy should be chosen based on the data on which the APCA model will be used as well as the specific use case.
-Both aAPCA and sAPCA models use the jointly-encoded approximate inference strategy by default.

-#### Local

-#### Encoded

-#### Jointly-Encoded

 ## Documentation

 Documentation for APCA is available on this [documentation site]().